dlt-hub/dlt/docs/website/docs/general-usage/schema.md

 Elements of that structure: table and column definitions, are added to the schema.

-The data normalizer is configurable and users can plug their own normalizers i.e. to handle the parent-child table linking differently or generate parquet-like data structs instead of child tables.
+The data normalizer is configurable and users can plug their own normalizers i.e. to handle the nested table linking differently or generate parquet-like data structs instead of nested tables.

 ## Tables and columns